erwinerdem/erwinerdem.github.io/_posts/work/2018-07-01- Data Archiving and Networked Services (DANS) .markdown

 description:
 ---

 Created test cases for archiving research data onto a server using curl and Git for version control.
-API improvement through regular communication with the developers
+API improvement through regular communication with the developers using GitHub.